Shapiro Delay Measurements from Fifteen Years of PSR J1231$-$1411 Radio Observations: Abstract

 \section{Abstract}

 We present 15 years of Nan\c{c}ay and Green Bank radio telescope timing observations for PSR \psr{}.
 This millisecond pulsar is a primary science target for the Neutron Star Interior Composition Explorer telescope (NICER, which discovered its X-ray pulsations), has accumulated near-continuous $\gamma$-ray data since the \fermi-Large Area Telescope's launch, and has been studied extensively with the Green Bank and Nan\c{c}ay radio telescopes.
 We have undertaken a campaign with the Green Bank Telescope targeting specific orbital phases designed to improve our constraint on the pulsar's mass through the detection of a relativistic Shapiro delay.
 Both frequentist and Bayesian techniques---the latter incorporating priors from white dwarf binary evolution models---are applied to fifteen years of radio observations, yielding relatively weak constraints on the companion and pulsar masses of $0.23^{+0.09}_{-0.06}$ \msun{} and $1.87^{+1.11}_{-0.67}$ \msun{}, respectively (68.3\% CI from Bayesian fits); however, the orbital inclination is measured to better relative precision ($79.80^{+3.47}_{-4.70}$\degree).
-Restricting the maximum allowed pulsar mass to 3\,\msun{} while simultaneously sampling the noise and timing models improves the constraint and lowers the measured mass to $1.62^{+0.73}_{-0.58}$ \msun{}.
+Restricting the maximum allowed pulsar mass to 3\,\msun{} improves the constraint and lowers the measured mass to $1.71^{+0.70}_{-0.56}$ \msun{}.
+A fully-generalized Bayesian fit that simultaneously samples the noise and timing models yields a pulsar mass in close agreement with this value.
 While our radio-derived inclination result has informed recent NICER X-ray studies of PSR \psr{}, the lessons learned from this troublesome pulsar will also bolster future high-precision mass measurement campaigns and resulting constraints on the neutron star interior equation of state.

 \keywords{stars --- pulsars}